The huge problem with Project Dashboards

 So is this an isolated issue or event?

 Sadly, no not at all.
 In the UK, it is endemic to certain industries in particular.
-It has to be said ‘Contracting’ environments elevate the ‘temptation’ to do this, but this is not the only motivation by far.
+It has to be said that ‘Contracting’ environments elevate the ‘temptation’ to do this, but this is not the only motivation by far.
 Internal pressures can be just as strong.

-Real example of shocking scale:
+A real example of a shocking scale:

 We see this time and time again.
 One example recently, was when I was given the equivalent output for all the projects involved in an annual multi-billion pound (£) investment programme, only to find not one of them reporting anything but green for every single item for every project, ever (¹).
 Pretty unique.
 It took no time at all to figure out how this was being achieved.
-It was not outstanding performance by the projects.
-The baselines against which all the projects were being measured were being revised, every single month.
+It was not an outstanding performance by the projects.
+The baselines against which all the projects were being measured were changed every single month.
 What a massive waste of time, money and opportunity.
 The information was totally worthless and for many of the projects was inaccurate and highly misleading.